akamai/edgeworkers-examples/edgekv/examples/augment-image-manager-with-ew-edgekv/readme.md

 ## Prerequisites
 On top of your normal delivery configuration, you would need an Image Manager configuration.
 If you are not yet a user of Image Manager you may add a trial version through [the Marketplace](https://control.akamai.com/apps/marketplace-ui/#/home).
-For detailed implementation steps, please reach out to your Akamai contact.

 ## EdgeWorkers, EdgeKV and Image Manager
 Links to resources around starting with EdgeWorkers can be found in the [examples root](https://github.com/akamai/edgeworkers-examples).